Shopify/quilt/packages/react-graphql-universal-provider/README.md

 }
 ```

+You’ll know that this library is hooked up properly when the HTML response from server-side rendering:

+- contains a `<script type="text/json" data-serialized-id="apollo"></script>` element with the contents set to a JSON representation of the contents of the Apollo cache, and
+- does not present the loading state for any GraphQL-connected component that shows data immediately when available (this excludes any queries with a `fetchPolicy` that ignores the cache).

 #### Using it with csrf token

 We suggest that you use `@shopify/react-csrf-universal-provider` to share csrf token in your application.